What Is Demand Planning?

 6. Monitor performance

 As you implement your shipment schedule, it is essential to review your sales figures to see how they align with your forecast.
-While you cannot expect demand to reflect your predictions perfectly, you may need to introduce promotions or adjust your shipments should demand significantly deviate from your final forecast.
+Regularly reviewing outcomes helps improve forecast accuracy over time.
+While you cannot expect demand to perfectly match your predictions, you may need to introduce promotions or adjust your shipments if demand significantly deviates from your final forecast.

 Best Practices for Demand Planning